justincormack/frankenlibc/README.md

 less than building a hypercall interface from scratch, at which point you can support a full application stack on the rump kernel.

-Currently there are two implementations included, NetBSD and Linux, and two architectures, x86\_64 and i386.
+Currently there are three implementations included, NetBSD, Linux and FreeBSD, and two architectures, x86\_64 and i386.
 These have a few features missing but work ok.
 Additional implementations and architectures will be added soon.